ghc-proposals/ghc-proposals/proposals/0000-fine-grained-undecidable.md

 ```
 warning:
   Using 'UndecidableInstances' is discouraged.
-  Use the '%Terminating' modifiers in front of
+  Use the '%NoTerminationCheck' modifiers in front of
   an instance to disable the termination check.
 ```